Unleavened bread feast

 “You shall not eat leavened bread; seven days you shall eat unleavened bread, the bread of affliction, for you came out of Egypt in haste.
 As long as you live, you shall remember the day you came out of Egypt”.

-The unleavened bread feast: A picture of a cleansing of God’s house, for his presence to dwell!
+The unleavened bread feast; A picture of a cleansing of God’s house, for his presence to dwell!

-A temple cleansing, (our temples) a covenant and liberation from slavery.
 We have been saved by the Passover lamb, and a new life has started, new habits, new lifestyle, new thoughts from God who wants us to be led by his Holy Spirit, so that we can live the life God truly has for us.

 Appetitively speaking, we go after what looks good in our own eyes, or feels good, the flesh is controlled by desires, and is just the opposite of what God has for us.
 He wants us to be controlled by the Spirit, but that is where the conflict occurs, because the Spirit and the flesh are 2 different things and directions for our lives.